Trezzmann/dashboard-ui/README.md

 # Shora UI

-This project is a UI for a management application I built to enhance my learning.
+This project is a UI for a management application I built to enhance my skills.
 It provides a user-friendly interface for managing various aspects of an application, such as dashboards and administrators, stocks, etc...

 ### Features
 - Dashboard: The dashboard section of the application is implemented with simulated data and provides an overview of key metrics.